foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/003-detector-api-design.md

 # ADR 003: Detector API design

 This ADR documents the design and decisions for the detectors APIs published and integrated into orchestrator.
-This will also serve the basis of expanding or enhanving the detectors API in future.
+This will also serve the basis of expanding or enhancing the detectors API in future.

 ## Motivation

 This orchestrator is designed to work with various detectors.
 In the realm of guardrails and trustworthy AI, there can be different types of detectors for different use-cases.
-From orchestrator perpsective, we want to have the ability to work with a lot of those detector and provide coherent interface to users.
-Thus, there is a need to provide a common API definitions that individual detectors can expose (based on their use-case) and can get consumed by orchestrator without much changes.
+From the orchestrator perspective, we want the ability to work with many detectors and provide coherent interfaces to users.
+Thus, there is a need to provide common API definitions that individual detectors can expose (based on their use-case) and that can get consumed by the orchestrator without many changes.

 ## Decisions